jesustej/kick-off/README.md

 Passionate about technology and new challenges.

-Skills: JAVA / .NET / PHP / JS / HTML / CSS
+Skills: JAVA / .NET / JS / HTML / CSS

 - 🔭 I’m currently working on this projects.